RazrFalcon/svgparser/README.md

 *libsvgparser* is a streaming parser/tokenizer for [SVG 1.1 Full](https://www.w3.org/TR/SVG/)
 data format without heap allocations.

-It's not a XML parser, since it's not only splits the content into the XML nodes, but also supports [SVG types](https://www.w3.org/TR/SVG/types.html#BasicDataTypes) parsing.
+It's not an XML parser since it does not only split the content into the XML nodes, but also supports [SVG types](https://www.w3.org/TR/SVG/types.html#BasicDataTypes) parsing.

 ### [Documentation](https://docs.rs/svgparser/)